M2Team/NanaZip/ReadMe.md

   - Supported OS: Windows Vista RTM (Build 6000.16386) or later
   - Supported Platforms: x86 (32-bit and 64-bit) and ARM (64-bit)

-We only choose Windows as the major platform for the NanaZip project supported because Windows has maintained a good and proven ABI and compatibility, and stands out in the whole history.
+We chose Windows as the major platform for the NanaZip project supported because Windows has maintained a good and proven ABI and compatibility, and stands out in the history of computing.
 But we also care about the non-Windows platform.
 Here are the policy for non-Windows platform support:

-- The modern flavor of NanaZip won't support non-Windows unless someguys ported WinRT XAML to POSIX.
+- The modern flavor of NanaZip won't support non-Windows unless someone ported WinRT XAML to POSIX.
 So, non-Windows support policy is only for NanaZip Core and NanaZip Classic.
 - The developer team will try best to support Wine which has the Windows Vista or later feature level.
 Currenly tested simply under Wine 9.x.
-- We don't support the ReactOS and its derivatives because they are too hard to support.
+- We don't support ReactOS and its derivatives because they are too hard to support.
 But testing under the ReactOS and its derivatives may be interesting.

 ## Download and Installation